blogscot/blockchain/README.md

 ### Output Log

 The output log below shows an example blockchain containing three blocks: the initial `genesis` block is a special block (containing solely dummy data) which has the sole purpose of starting a new chain.
-Each of the subsequent blocks contains a hashed value of previous block (providing a continuous encrypted link between blocks, hence the name _blockchain_).
+Each of the subsequent blocks contains a hashed value of previous block, thus, providing a continuous encrypted link between blocks - hence the name _blockchain_.
 To find a valid hash value, that is, one that meets the required `DIFFICULTY` level, the `proof` value is iterated until a suitable hash value is found.

 ```
  Timestamp: 1536930780